-Indian army missed Anup Chetia due to lack of their proper information in October 1991 but could launch a honey-trap for Heerak Jyoti Mahanta.
-And as result, Heerak Jyoti Mahanta was circled by his aides from October 1991, who were managed by army and intelligence.
-Probably, ULFA’s chief of the staff Paresh Baruah sensed the dirty politics of betrayer and trap of the army, so Paresh Baruah called Heerak to move to Bangladesh as an immediate action.
-Even so, before Heerak Jyoti Mahanta could move out from Assam, army succeeded to trap him in the home of intelligence sponsored Nripen Baruah of Geetanagar area in afternoon of December 31, 1991.
-After few minutes of gunfire, the dreaded guerrilla Heerak Jyoti Mahanta alias Jayanta Medhi alias Naren Deka lost his last battle as he had no route to escape from the enemy’s ambush.
-Army captured ULFA’s most-wanted Deputy Commander-in-Chief Heerak Jyoti Mahanta alive along with Akan Baishya and Dhruba Talukdar and took them away quickly to unknown place where top authorities of intelligence were about to take the final decision.
+Indian army missed Anup Chetia due to lack of proper information in October 1991 but could launch a honey-trap for Heerak Jyoti Mahanta.
+And as result, Heerak Jyoti Mahanta was circled by his aides from October 1991, who were managed by the army and intelligence.
+Probably, ULFA’s chief of the Staff Paresh Baruah sensed the dirty politics of betrayer and trap of the army, so Paresh Baruah called Heerak to move to Bangladesh as an immediate action.
+Even so, before Heerak Jyoti Mahanta could move out from Assam, the army succeeded to trap him in the home of intelligence-sponsored Nripen Baruah of the Geetanagar area in the afternoon of December 31, 1991.
+After a few minutes of gunfire, the dreaded guerrilla Heerak Jyoti Mahanta alias Jayanta Medhi alias Naren Deka lost his last battle as he had no route to escape from the enemy’s ambush.
+The army captured ULFA’s most-wanted Deputy Commander-in-Chief Heerak Jyoti Mahanta alive along with Akan Baishya and Dhruba Talukdar and took them away quickly to an unknown place where top authorities of intelligence were about to take the final decision.
 Army and intelligence took no time to execute Indian Union’s decision to kill Heerak Jyoti Mahanta and arrange a fake encounter, and it was done immediately after Heerak’s arrest.

 Heerak Jyoti Mahanta was killed not because he was the second-in-command of ULFA, nor because he was the most dreaded guerrilla leader, he was killed because he was the barrier on the betrayers of his outfit who were about to leave the outfit and follow India’s dictate.
 Eliminating Heerak Jyoti Mahanta, the then Assam Chief Minister Hiteswar Saikia tried to stage a surrender to mainstream drama, which was failed only because of the killing of Heerak.